fennel-ai/client/docs/pages/concepts/source.md

 new data.
 Fennel is built with continuous ingestion in mind so you could set it to small values and still be fine.

-### Cursor
-For some (but not all) sources, Fennel uses a cursor to do incremental ingestion of data.
-It does so by remembering the last value of the cursor column (in this case `update_time`) and issuing a query of the form `SELECT * FROM user WHERE update_time > {last_update_time}`.

-Clearly, this works only when the cursor field is monotonically increasing with row updates - which Fennel expects you to ensure.
-It is also advised to have an index of the cursor column so that this query is efficient.

-Many data sources don't need an explicit cursor and instead use other implicit mechanisms to track and save ingestion progress.

 ### Disorder
 Fennel, like many other streaming systems, is designed to robustly handle out of order data.
 If there are no bounds on how out of order data can get, internal